The repetends of reduced fractions $a/b^k$ approach full complexity with an increasing $k$: Introduction

-In Section \ref{Matrix}, we show that the absolute frequencies can be calculated by means of a simple transition matrix (Proposition \ref{Dt} and Example \ref{Ex}) which guarantees that the oscillation of absolute frequencies of $j$-words in $F_g(a/b^k,j)$ is bounded for all $k\in \mathbb{N}$ (Proposition \ref{cota} and Example \ref{Ex2}).
+Also, in Section \ref{SeqW}, we prove that the set of (distinct) $j$-words in $F_g(a/b^{k+t},j)$ is completely determined by the corresponding set of $j$-words in $F_g(a/b^k,j)$ for all sufficiently large $k$ and $t\in \mathbb{N}$ (Proposition \ref{Xkt}).
+Next, in Section \ref{Crit}, we prove a criterion for complexity in g-ary expansions of rational fractions (Theorem \ref{Criterion}).
+Further, in Section \ref{Matrix}, we show that the absolute frequencies can be calculated by means of a simple transition matrix (Proposition \ref{Dt} and Example \ref{Ex}), which guarantees that the oscillation of absolute frequencies of $j$-words in $F_g(a/b^k,j)$ is bounded for all $k\in \mathbb{N}$ (Proposition \ref{cota} and Example \ref{Ex2}).
+Finally, in Section \ref{Prop}, we generalize Theorem \ref{pure} for all reduced fractions of the form $a_k/b^k$ (Proposition \ref{seq} and Theorem \ref{proper}).